linbin89/FragEva6-Guard/README.md

-# FragEva6-Guard: High-Performance IPv6 Fragment Evasion Threat Detection Method Based on eBPF and XDP
+# FragEva6-Guard: A High-Performance IPv6 Fragment Evasion Threat Detection Method Based on eBPF and XDP
 This project implements an XDP-based solution to prevent IPv6 fragmentation attacks and includes a baseline program for comparison.
 Using this framework, you can implement custom parsing programs for other IPv6 extension header threats.

 ## Dependencies